shiyunc/data-systems/app/azure.md

 # Azure

 Microsoft's Azure is a public cloud computing platform, providing cloud services over internet.
-The objective is to build, deploy, manage and monitor web app cloud applications.
+The objective is to build, deploy, manage and monitor cloud applications.

 > Overview of Azure dashboard

 ![Screenshot 2023-10-30 at 10 20 31 AM](https://github.com/shiyunc/app-data/assets/48885389/ddca12e8-f952-44d3-ac2c-76095a077ddc)

-Cloud computing is the delivery of computing services storeing and accessing data over the internet, including servers, storage, databases, networking, software, analytics, and intelligence.
-Cloud deployment can be applied through three different methods:
+Cloud computing is the delivery of computing services of storing and accessing data over the internet, including servers, storage, databases, networking, software, analytics, and intelligence.
+THere are three different methods for cloud computing deployment:

 1. Public
 2. Private